aviflax/fc4/docs/tool/index.md

 Given [Structurizr Express][structurizr-express] diagram YAML files, creates PNG image files that contain the visualization of the diagram.

-* The resulting image file is created in the same directory as the YAML file, with the same filename except its extension is `png`
+* The resulting image file is created in the same directory as the YAML file, with the same base filename and the `png` extension
   * e.g. `docs/spline_reticulator_01_context.yaml` yields `docs/spline_reticulator_01_context.png`
 * If the image file already exists it will be overwritten